-Concerning the intestinal tract you can often find a duodenal atresia or Hirschsprung’s disease.
-You may also possibly find atresia of the oesophagus or anus as well as malformation of the bile duct and the pancreas.
+Concerning the intestinal tract, you can often find a duodenal atresia or Hirschsprung’s disease.
+You may also possibly find atresia of the esophagus or anus as well as malformation of the bile duct and the pancreas.

 Mental retardation in Down syndrome

 The IQ of patients with trisomy 21 lies between 20 and 50.
 The mental retardation can however vary considerably in its severity.
 Usually, it is possible to learn how to read and write so that in some cases the possibility of an autonomous life exists.

 Diagnosis of Down Syndrome